fallahn/xygine/tutorial/part_1/readme.md

 # Getting started with xygine - Part 1

 ### Introduction
-Xygine is a small game framework based around SFML that I have developed over the past few years to create 2D games, which runs on Windows, linux and macOS.
+xygine is a small game framework based around SFML that I have developed over the past few years to create 2D games, which runs on Windows, linux and macOS.
 It has become mature enough now, I think, that it’s time to attempt to document the process of creating a small breakout style game, in order to (hopefully) better explain xygine’s features and the functionality it provides.
-If you’re reading this I’m going to assume some knowledge on your part of C++ as well as potentially SFML, and that you are here because you want a shortcut to skip creating much of the boilerplate code required for creating a game in favour of diving into creating a game.
+If you’re reading this I’m going to assume some knowledge on your part of C++ as well as potentially SFML, and that you are here because you want a shortcut to skip creating much of the boilerplate code required for creating a game in favour of diving right in.
 Let’s begin!

 ### Getting started
-Xygine is a fully open-source project, licensed under the zlib license.
+xygine is a fully open-source project, licensed under the zlib license.
 The best way to get started is to clone the repository available on github, and build it yourself.
 The repository can be found at https://github.com/fallahn/xygine and the build instructions are on the wiki: https://github.com/fallahn/xygine/wiki/Building